Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 3. When they told you to reach out within a certain period of time

-✍ Example: “Hey, [prospect name].
-We spoke about [topic] back in [month].
-At that time you weren’t ready to make any decisions [because of X reason, if provided], and you asked for me to come back to you after [Y weeks/months].
-This is me following up!
+Example: “Hi [Prospect Name], we discussed [topic] back in [month].
+At that time, you weren’t ready to make any decisions [due to X reason, if provided], and you asked me to follow up after [Y weeks/months].
+I’m following up as requested!
 Are you still interested in [topic]?
-If so, I’m happy to schedule a call.
+If so, I’d be happy to schedule a call.
 How does next Wednesday work for you?”

 4. When they just need a reminder

-Sometimes prospects just forgot they spoke with you and need a reminder of your initial conversation to get things moving again.
+Sometimes, prospects simply forget about their previous conversation with you and need a gentle reminder to get things moving again.

 5. When you want to reinforce the benefits of doing business with you